Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 Alem Ferris Wheel (10 TMT, world's largest enclosed)

-National Museum of Turkmenistan (good overview of history and carpets)
+National Museum of Turkmenistan (a strong overview of history and carpets)

-Allow 1-2 days for the city.
-The Darvaza Crater needs an additional 2 days.
+Give the city 1-2 days.
+The Darvaza Crater needs an additional 2.

 Darvaza Gas Crater